trex-paxos/trex-paxos-jvm/README.md

 > A reliable algorithm for electing a proposer must use either randomness or realtime — for example, by using timeouts.
 However, safety is ensured regardless of the success or failure of the election.

-The novelty of Paxos was that it did not require real-time clocks.
-This implementation uses random timeouts.
+This implementation leader elections using random timeouts.
+It allowe you to use a different mechanism by isolating the pure algorithm logic into the `TrexNode` class.
+The timeout logic is isolated into the `TrexEngine` class.
 When a node times out it attempts to run the leader takeover protocol:

 1. The new leader sends `prepare(N,S)` for all slots any prior leader has attempted to fix